hydroframe/hf_hydrodata/docs/source/gridded_data/index.rst

       options = {"dataset": "NLDAS2", "grid": "conus1"}
       variables = hf.get_variables(options)

-See the Python API Reference or the Available Datasets and Data Products for a list of all the filter parameters that may be provided.
+See the :ref:`api` or :ref:`available_datasets` for a list of all the filter parameters that may be provided.

 Metadata Descriptions
 -----------------------
-You can get metadata about the files in hydrodata using the get_catalog_entry function.
+You can get metadata about the files in hydrodata using the ``get_catalog_entry`` function.

 .. code-block:: python